 Limits and structure are very important for our children.
 We don’t want our children hurting themselves or others.
 But the limits need to appropriate to developmental level.
 Our children’s development must support what we do.
 For instance, we wouldn’t expect a 2-year-old to share toys.
 Sharing is a skill that developmentally comes much later.

 A child who feels understood and known will trust us and be much more eager to respond to our challenges out of their own volition.
-We will see more spontaneous initiations of interactions with us and development will happen.
-All of the ‘good behaviour’ we desire will come with development if we keep our relationship in tact.
+We will see more spontaneous initiations of interactions with us and children do climb ‘the development ladder’.
+We must keep our relationship in tact so our children feel safe to allow us to support their development.

 Respecting our children means having a good relationship with them, seeing the world from their eyes, allowing them to experience and express their emotions, following their natural interests in engaging and interacting with them, and being a loving, understanding guide to navigating this world.
 Next time we will explore limit setting at an appropriate developmental level.
 We will talk about how to set structure and limits appropriately and respectfully for our children.